devbird007/Vprofile-3-tier-architecture/journal/Flow of Execution for AWS Refactor.md

 You should typically skip this, unless you're making some changes to the security group configurations.

-## 6. Update SG of backend to allow traffic from Bean SG
+## 5. (Optional) Update SG of backend to allow traffic from Bean SG

 Navigate to **EC2>Security Groups><</ Your earlier created backend sg />>**